The most common form of unwanted dampness in buildings is water from the air that forms as condensation.

 A much less common form of condensation occurs when the Dew Point is reached, not on the surface of a wall but within the structure of the building itself.
 This is known as interstitial condensation and can easily be mistaken for rising damp or penetrating damp.

 Simply heating the air is unlikely to be a satisfactory solution, not only on grounds of cost, but also of practicality.
-Unless cold surfaces are eliminated, condensation is almost inevitable.
-Any remedial action, therefore, must involve both a lowering of moisture levels and the elimination of cold surfaces.
+Unless cold surfaces are eliminated and there is sufficient background ventilation, condensation is almost inevitable.
+Any remedial action, therefore, must involve lowering of moisture levels, ensuring sufficient ventilation and the elimination of cold surfaces.

 Improved heating and ventilation coupled with specific action in relation to cold spots will usually result in a significant improvement in conditions, although there may be circumstances in which alternative methods are required.
 A modest but constant background heat is preferable to intermittent heating since this will help to maintain a higher ambient temperature in the fabric of the building.

-The installation of a small extractor fan in a kitchen or bathroom will carry away moisture-laden air from the two areas most responsible for condensation with minimal running costs.
-This is now required by the Building Regulations in new constructions.
-Extractor fans are now available which incorporate a humidistat which will control the operation of the fan within certain humidity limits.
-It is also possible to install fans that have an integrated heat exchanger.
-These have the advantage of providing effective ventilation while reducing heat loss from the property.
+There are many different types of extractor fans available such as those that run continuously in the background or those which incorporate a humidistat which will control the operation of the fan within certain humidity limits.
+It is also possible to install fans that have an integrated heat exchanger and these have the advantage of providing effective ventilation while reducing heat loss from the property.
+It is very important that these types of fans are professionally specified and commissioned by a suitably trained and qualified specialist.

 Where an open fire or fixed gas fire exists, a certain amount of “natural” ventilation will occur and where additional ventilation is provided it is important that this is not blocked off.